-AMICI is a non-profit organisation that represents an interdisciplinary platform to support microbiome research in Austria
+AMICI is a non-profit initiative that represents an interdisciplinary platform to support microbiome research in Austria.

-The following Austrian scientific and medical societies are members of AMICI:
+The AMICI advisory board is constituted of the representatives of the following Austrian scientific and medical societies that are participating in AMICI:

-- ÖGGH - Austrian Society for Gastroenterology and Hepatology (representative: Patrizia Kump)
+- ÖGGH - Austrian Society for Gastroenterology and Hepatology (representative: Christoph Högenauer)

 - ÖGMBT - Austrian Association of Molecular Life Sciences and Biotechnology (representative: Thomas Rattei)

 - ÖGHMP - Austrian Society for Hygiene, Microbiology and Preventive Medicine (representative: Martin Wagner)